 Are insoles supplied in pairs?

 Yes.
-They should also be worn as a pair, unless specifically advised otherwise by a clinician.
+They should also be worn as a pair unless specifically advised otherwise by a clinician.
 Insoles will create posture improvements that are best mirrored to both limbs.
 They can also generate slight elevation changes.
-If you have continued problems with only one limb, see a professional to check for leg length difference (which isn’t uncommon).

 Why might I need insoles?

 Most of us would benefit from arch support insoles.
-Our feet are not designed to walk on hard surfaces and most footwear has insufficient support.
+Our feet are not designed to walk on hard surfaces and most footwear lacks adequate support.
 Our feet are designed to pronate but not over pronate (or flatten).
 There are a number of pronation related conditions of the foot, ankle and knee, that can be eliminated quickly and permanently by effective arch support.

 Should I wear them all the time?